andrew henderson menu

 Which Country Should You Choose to Start a Business?

-This isn’t the 80s or 90s anymore when having a business in the USA or some European country meant that you’ve made it big in the world.
+This isn’t the ‘80s or ‘90s anymore when having a business in the US or some European country meant that you had made it big in the world.

 In this day and age, countries are competing for your business.